Shoes3/linux-shoes/README.md

 ## Contents

 Git clone the github repo.
-Inside is ytm/ directory which is a sample application and there is ytm-merge and  ytm.yaml.
-There is a pack.rb which does all the work.
-You'll probably want to modify it to load the yaml file for your app.
-The nsis dir contains the NSIS script and macros, icons, installer images (in .bmp format - not my problem to fix).
+Inside is the ytm/ directory which is a sample application and there is ytm-merge.rb and ytm.yaml.
+There is a merge-lin.rb which does all the work.
+You'll probably want to modify it to load the yaml file for your app. fix).
 There is a min-shoes.rb which will be copied and modified to call your starting script instead of shoes.rb

 Perhaps you're thinking "I need to know a lot".
-Perhaps, but it's just scripts.
-Nothing to be afraid of.
+It's just scripts but you do need to know what's in a deb or rpm or ...
+So know their rules.

 ## Usage

-`$ cshoes.exe --ruby ytm-merge.rb`
+`$ tshoes.exe --ruby ytm-merge.rb`

 As you know --ruby means to run Shoes as a mostly standard Ruby with some ENV['vars'] and Constants you'll find in Shoes.
 Like DIR and without showing the GUI.